 This is probably my favorite sense.
 But it is also the most distracting.
 Through this sense, we hear the words of the pastor and sounds around us.
 We are told of the meaning of the events of Jesus’s last meal with his disciples.
 We receive that information and are called to consider the implications.
 We hear the of the Gospel retold, again.

 I am reminded of what King David wrote, “Oh, taste and see that the Lord is good!”
 (Psalm 34:8).
-During communion we can actually engage this sense in our worship of God and his grace!
+During communion we can actually fulfill this admonition in our worship of God and the celebration of his grace!

 I would love to hear from you.
 What does celebrating the Lord’s Supper mean to you?